theerfan/Q/Code_of_Conduct.md

-# Xanadu QHACK Code of Conduct - 2021
+# Xanadu QHACK Code of Conduct—2021

 Xanadu Quantum Technologies Inc ("the Company")  is committed to providing a safe and respectful event environment that promotes diversity, inclusiveness, safety, and freedom from all types of